PredictiveEcology/Require/README.md

 ### Using local package cache

 When installing on many machines on a network, having a local cache can speed up installations.
 Setting `options("Require.RPackageCache" = someSharedDirectory)` will turn on local cache.
 By default, binaries will be saved on Windows.
-Also by default, binaries will be *built* on the fly on *nix systems and this binary will be cached for even faster installs later (turned off with `options("Require.RPackageCache" = someSharedDirectory)`)
+Also by default, binaries will be *built* on the fly on *nix systems and this binary will be cached for even faster installs later (turned off with `options("Require.RPackageCache" = NULL)`)

 # Installing